 - Trip duration limits – This typically applies to buying annual travel insurance policies.
 Many of these have a trip duration limit which is strictly enforced, even if you go over it by a minute.
 If you’re planning a long-term trip, consider taking out individual policies or backpacker deals instead.

-This might seem like an obvious travel tip, but then again it may not.
+Out of travel tips here, this one might seem obvious, but then again it may not.
 When you’re booking a plane ticket, especially overseas, you have to make sure your name matches the name on your passport.
 So, if you go by Billy and your name is William, your ticket should also say William.
-Double check spelling as typos can happen, especially if you’re excited.
+Double-check spelling as typos can happen, especially if you’re excited.
 Once you book a ticket, you’re not allowed to make any changes to the name on the ticket.
 If your name doesn’t match your passport you will be denied boarding, or worse.

 Travel documentation – passports and visas